 - Amount set aside according to a court-issued lien order

-- Amount set aside subject to an income tax attachment issued by the IRS, and so on.
+- Amount set aside is subject to an income tax attachment issued by the IRS, and so on.

 - The requirement of a minimum account balance is now set in most bank accounts.
 As a result, if you do not maintain a minimum account balance, the bank will assess a penalty.
 Your bank will deduct the cost from your account if the account balance is considerably lower than the required minimum amount.
 If you don’t have enough money in your bank account to pay the penalty, the account will be recorded as a lien until you can pay the penalty.